 And, see our interactive online guide to the Blue Ridge Parkway to begin planning your visit from home.

 The Craggy Gardens Pinnacle Trail is on the Blue Ridge Parkway but it's so beloved by our fans that it's earned its own spot on the list.
 What makes Craggy Gardens so special?

 "I have visited Craggy since I was a child and I am always amazed at the beautiful mountain views!"
 Janet of Swannanoa, N.C. said.
 "Every season brings new color changing the landscape -- truly a gorgeous place."

-Craggy Gardens is just 30 minutes from downtown Asheville (about 19 miles) and is an easy-to-moderate hike that is perfect for people of all skill levels and hiking experience.
+Craggy Pinnacle is just 30 minutes from downtown Asheville (about 19 miles) and is an easy-to-moderate hike that is perfect for people of all skill levels and hiking experience.
 The hike is just 0.7 miles each way and when you reach the top you're in for a treat with panoramic, 360-degree views and layers of mountain ridges as far as the eye can see.

 While Craggy is beautiful throughout the year, in June the mountain bursts into bloom with the showy, purple Catawba Rhododendron flowers.
 It's truly a sight to see!